Mary V. Riley: Tribal career

 In 1958, Riley became the first woman elected to serve on the White Mountain Apache Tribal Council.
 She served on the health, education and welfare committee of the tribe and at various times, chaired the committee.
 She made numerous trips to both the state capital, Phoenix and federal capital in Washington, D. C., lobbying on behalf of the tribe.
 In an effort to improve situations for tribal members, she evaluated many programs for both economic and socio-cultural gains, looking at federal programs such as Job Corps the Boy Scouts of America, and Bureau of Indian Affairs loan programs for economic development.
 Riley represented three districts of the reservation and was instrumental in projects, such as the Alchesay-Williams Creek National Fish Hatchery Complex, the Fort Apache Timber Company (FATCO), and the Sunrise Park Ski Resort and Hotel, among others, to expand the tribal enterprises and provide economic stability for the tribe.

 Ground was broken for FATCO in 1962 and by 1963 had replaced the hiring of outside operators to manage the timber reserves of the tribe.
 By managing their own lumber harvests and operating three saw mills, the tribe was able to provide both jobs for tribal members and goods to sell to a wider clientele.
-Around the same time, the Alchesay-Williams Hatchery was developed to stock the local lakes which had been created on the reservation and protect species listed as threatened or endangered.
-Employment opportunities for tribal members were increased through jobs at the hatchery, related jobs in the tourism sector, and additional revenues were garnered through the sale of fishing licenses.
+In 1972, the Alchesay-Williams Fish Hatchery Complex — consisting of the Alchesay National Fish Hatchery and the Williams Creek National Fish Hatchery — was established to stock the local lakes which had been created on the reservation and protect species listed as threatened or endangered.
+Employment opportunities for tribal members were increased through jobs at the hatcheries, related jobs in the tourism sector, and additional revenues were garnered through the sale of fishing licenses.
 One of the largest projects was to convert 1.6 million acres of their lands into the Sunrise Park Resort.
 Constructing 20 recreational lakes, campsites, fishing and hunting venues, a ski resort, and hotels, the Tribal Council utilized their lands to generate a year-round tourist industry.

 Riley was interviewed as part of an Oral History Project sponsored by the Arizona State Department of Libraries and Archives in 1977.
 After twenty years on the council, Riley retired in 1978.
 She was honored by the state in 1984 during the Statehood Day Celebrations for her leadership and development.
 Profits from FATCO were used to build the Mary V. Riley Building, which houses the tribal educational department.

 Death and legacy

-Riley died on October 5, 1987 at White Mountain River Indian Hospital in Whiteriver, Arizona.
+Riley died on October 5, 1987, at White Mountain River Indian Hospital in Whiteriver, Arizona.
 Posthumously, she was inducted into the Arizona Women's Hall of Fame, in 1988.